| Fishing and Lake Info

 "There are heartbeats in the wilderness.
 They share our moments in the mountains, in swamps, and in and on the waters of our land, wherever we might be.
 They are the large part of the reason we are there, whether with a camera, gun, fishing rod, or pack sack on."
 Charlie Elliott

-Facilities: Kids only ponds, concrete boat ramps (6 lakes), boat docks, restrooms, fishing piers, picnic areas, primitive camping, some fishing areas accessible to persons with disabilities.
+Facilities: 6400 acres in size.
+This wildlife center features kids only ponds, concrete boat ramps (6 lakes), boat docks, restrooms, fishing piers, picnic areas, primitive camping, some fishing areas accessible to persons with disabilities.
 Charlie Elliott Wildlife Center also has a network of hiking trails available to visitors.
 Free admission and parking.

-Fish Species: Largemouth bass, bluegill, redear sunfish, channel catfish, crappie.
+Fish Species: Largemouth bass, bluegill, redear sunfish, channel catfish and crappie.

-Water: 22 ponds totalling 295 acres.
-Ponds range in size from 1 to 95 acres.
+Water: 15 ponds that range in size from 1 to 95 acres.
 Lake Margery, Bennett and Fox offer anglers a chance to target two of the most popular fish at Marben PFA, the largemouth bass and crappie.
 Each lake offers anglers ample shoreline for fishing flooded timber and deep water to test their skills.
 When targeting bass, use top-water baits in early morning along the shoreline and thicker brush.

 Often times, bass will suspend in thicker cover waiting to ambush prey.
 In late afternoon, try using deep diving crank baits in the flooded timber.
 Flooded timber provides shade for bass and will concentrate these fish as water temperatures rise.
 Crappie tend to utilize deeper water and shade from flooded timber in the lake.
 A good technique is fishing yellow or pink jigs in these habitats to target these suspended fish.